Danird1707/Zork/README.md

 8. Go to the Library with `go east`.
 9. Use `use lever on lockbox`.
 10. Take the special key with `take special_key`.
-11. Go to the fourth room.
+11. Go to the fourth room with `go north`.
 12. Use `unlock east with special_key`.
 13. Use `go east`.
 14. Open or read the final letter to complete the game.